Yusuffrih/FrihGAA/README.md

 ## Deployment

 Note: When deploying my project initially, I pushed my database url to Github.
 Luckily, I had no data in my database and it was easy for me to delete my postgres database and create a new one.
 This nuetralised any threat that there may have been to the app.
+Also, committed and pushed SQLite3 Database & SECRET_KEY to the [Github](https://github.com) repository, however, I deleted a the SQLite3 Database, created a new one and added it to the .gitignore file.
+I also generated a new SECRET_KEY and stored it as an environment variable in [Gitpod](https://gitpod.io).

 ### Deploying Locally

 [Gitpod](https://gitpod.io/) was used for the development of this project and so the following deployments step-by-step process is specific to [Gitpod](https://gitpod.io/) and may vary with other [IDEs](https://en.wikipedia.org/wiki/Integrated_development_environment).

-#### Cloing
+#### Cloning
 1. Once you are at the project repository in [Github](https://github.com/), you click on the code button and then download the repository zip file.
 Another way to do it is to use the following code in the terminal:
 ```
 git clone https://github.com/Yusuffrih/CI_MS4_FrihGAA.git